In Tokyo, a growing sense of angst over virus-hit Games

 'SERIOUSLY THREATENED'

-Last week, Hashimoto was questioned in parliament on the clause in the contract between the IOC and the organisers in Japan that determines when the Olympic committee could terminate the Games.
+Last week, Hashimoto was questioned in parliament on a clause in the contract between the IOC and the organisers in Japan that determines when the Olympic committee could terminate the Games.

 One of the scenarios is the inability of the host city to hold the Olympics in 2020.